Lala people

 The Lala people are a Bantu ethnic group found in the Serenje District of the Central Province of Zambia.

 Language

 The Lala language, known locally as Ilala, is mutually intelligible/closely related with the Bisa and Bemba languages of the Northern, Muchinga, and Luapula provinces of Zambia.
 In 2016, there was an effort to take inventory of the proverbs of the Lala in Luano District.

 History

-Like many other ethnic groups in Zambia, the Lala are said to have descended from the Luba-Lunda Kingdom in present-day Democratic Republic of Congo.
+Like many other ethnic groups in Zambia and South Africa, the Lala are said to have descended from the Luba-Lunda Kingdom in present-day Democratic Republic of Congo.
 Most of the Lala settled in the Central Province under chief Chitambo in Serenje District.

 Society & Culture

 Hierarchy

 The Lala are traditionally governed by chiefs.
 There are a number of chiefdoms that govern the Lala, including Chitambo, Muchinda, Chisomo, Serenje, Kabamba, Mailo, Chibale, Mboshya and others.
 At the top of the hierarchy is the most senior chief, Chief Muchinda, who oversees the welfare of all Lala chiefdoms.
 He is helped by other chiefs, who are at the same level of hierarchy to each other.
 Each chief presides over a certain chiefdom with boundaries marked.
 The Senior Chief holds the title of 'Kankomba-we-Lala', and the royal family is called 'Bena Nyendwa'.
 The third level are the 'Chilolos', who preside over a bigger area with multiple villages and headmen within a chiefdom.
 Below them are 'Sulutani', village headmen and women.
 They oversee a small area and are aided or followed by village elders, who uphold Lala tradition.

 Separate from this hierarchy is the traditional council, referred to as Insaka ye Lala'.
 It is an independent institution constructed to be an advisor to chiefs and other Lala community groups.
 According to Buckle in his 1976 manuscript on David Livingstone, he attests to the existence of chiefs and headmen among the Lala in Livingstone's time.